frags51/CoolCompiler/README.md

 object of Semantic class to report errors.
 + A debug flag, `DBG` is defined that can be used to print debug messages.

-#### InheritGraph
-+ Contains methods to form, and check for well-formed inheritance graph.
-+ Contains methods to mangle class feature names and insert them into the global scope table.
-+ Contains methods to check if a typename exists in the classlist.
-+ Contains methods to find Least Common Ancestor type and to check if a type is subtype of another.

 #### Semantic
 + This just has a driver method that calls the accept function